-Challenge Detail of challenge 1 Baseline shows that at least 32% EYPP children are working slightly below age appropriate levels or lower in all areas of the curriculum apart from physical development.
-2 Baseline shows that 48% EYPP children have English as an Additional Language and are at the early stages of English acquisition which impacts on their development in other areas of the curriculum.
-3 Speech and language is identified as the most prevalent additional need in the school with EYPP pupils making up 64% of SEND pupils with this need.
+Challenge Detail of challenge 1 End of spring term data shows that at least 36% EYPP children are working slightly below age appropriate levels or lower in all areas of the curriculum apart from physical development.
+2 End of spring term data shows that 35% EYPP children have English as an Additional Language and are at the early stages of English acquisition which impacts on their development in other areas of the curriculum.
+3 Speech and language is identified as the most prevalent additional need in the school with EYPP pupils making up 43% of SEND pupils with this need.

-4 12% EYPP supported by social services, family support needed.
-5 Children have had limited first hand life experiences, partially due to being born during the covid19 lockdown.
+4 Children have had limited first hand life experiences, partially due to being born during the COVID19 lockdown.
 They have not had opportunity to develop their knowledge of the world around them.
-6 Our observations indicate that children born during the COVID19 pandemic lockdown and thereafter have differences in language development (not SEND related), wellbeing, social interaction and ability to build relationships for many of our disadvantaged pupils.
-7 Building parent partnerships with difficult to reach parents and those that are less engaged in their child's early years education particularly those with high levels of absence.
+5 Our observations indicate that children born during the COVID19 pandemic lockdown and thereafter have differences in language development (not SEND related), wellbeing, social interaction and ability to build relationships for many of our disadvantaged pupils.
+6 Building parent partnerships with difficult to reach parents and those that are less engaged in their child's early years education particularly those with high levels of absence.